tacla/VictimSim/data_treino1/readme.txt

+To run the simulator with these configuration files, you have to pass the data folder name in the command line: python main.py data_treino1

-Replace the current __planner method of the rescuer.py by this:
+Optionnally, replace the __planner method of the rescuer.py to see the rescuer walking:

     def __planner(self):
         """ A private method that calculates the walk actions to rescue the